COMPASS-DOE/sensor-data-pipeline/pipeline/docs/making-a-new-release.md

 ## Update the metadata

-5. Set the release version in `driver.R`.
+5. Set the release version and date in `driver.R`.

 6. Make sure there's a README for your release number in `./pipeline/metadata/L1_metadata/`.
 The L1 step will error if a file named `README_vXXX.txt` doesn't exist there, where "XXX" is the version number you set in the previous step.
-Make sure that the citation and changelog sections of this document are up to date.
+Make sure that the citation and changelog sections of this document are up to date. **NOTE**: if you copy the previous version's README template as a starting point, replace the older "[DATESTAMP]" in the changelog with the release date of the previous version.

 7. Update the out-of-service files in `./pipeline/metadata/out-of-service` (see the README in that folder).

 8. For major (v2-0, etc) releases, check with site PIs to see if the site-specific contact information is correct and, if needed, update the various site files in `./pipeline/metadata/L1_metadata`.
+Also update the key publications for each site.

 ## Run the pipeline